coderplex-org/coderplex/CONTRIBUTING.md

 # Contribution guidlines

-We welcome pull requests from freeCodeCamp campers (our students) and seasoned JavaScript developers alike!
+We welcome pull requests from coderplex hackers (our students) and seasoned JavaScript developers alike!
 Follow these steps to contribute:

 1. Find an issue that needs assistance by searching for the [Help Wanted](https://github.com/coderplex/coderplex/labels/help%20wanted) tag.